HumanCellAtlas/data-portal-content/.github/ISSUE_TEMPLATE/submit-visualization-component-package.md

 ---
 name: Submit visualization component package
-about: Form to submit a new or updated visualization component package
+about: Create or update a visualization component package

 ---